thecochenille/stackoverflow_survey2019to2022/README.md

 - [survey_results_public2022.csv](https://github.com/thecochenille/stackoverflow_survey2022_CRISP-DM/blob/55d9c44e4c77abf2d20053a6e631f6b5c9377eb9/survey_results_public2022.csv): dataset used for the analysis downloaded from Data Source
 - [requirements.txt](https://github.com/thecochenille/stackoverflow_survey2022_CRISP-DM/blob/0721bf637757d8dfdb6cb6f5dc11105ddd017b78/requirements.txt) : use this file to install the libraries used for the jupyter notebook.

-Is you liked this analysis, or have comments or questions, feel free to connect on LinkedIn!
+If you liked this analysis, or have comments or questions, feel free to connect on LinkedIn!